wiz0u/WTelegramClient/EXAMPLES.md

 See the `HandleMessage` method in [Examples/Program_ListenUpdates.cs](https://github.com/wiz0u/WTelegramClient/blob/master/Examples/Program_ListenUpdates.cs?ts=4#L23).

 You can filter specific chats the message are posted in, by looking at the `Message.peer_id` field.
+See also [explanation below](#message-user) to extract user/chat info from messages.

 <a name="download"></a>
 ## Downloading photos, medias, files